Yuriy Mushketyk

-Yuriy Mykhaylovych Mushketyk (Ю́рій Миха́йлович Мушке́тик; 21 March 1929 – 6 June 2019) was a Ukrainian novelist and journalist who earned the title of Hero of Ukraine in 2009.
+Yuriy Mykhaylovych Mushketyk (Юрій Михайлович Мушкетик; 21 March 1929 – 6 June 2019) was a Ukrainian novelist and journalist who earned the title of Hero of Ukraine in 2009.
 In his thirty years of writing, he created multiple plays, several novels, and collections of short stories in addition to publishing over 10 books.

 Early life and education

 Born on 21 March 1929, in the Ukrainian village of Vertiivka.
 Mushketyk completed the typical rural school curriculum from childhood.
 The war cruelly severed this connection, just like it did with his peers.
 A number of military books would draw on the author's personal experiences of those turbulent times, which subsequently served as the inspiration for the novella Lights in the Night (1959).
 After graduating from Shevchenko University's Faculty of Philology in 1953, he pursues three more years of postgraduate work at the Department of Ukrainian Literature.

 Career

 In 1954, Mushketyk made his literary debut with the publication of his first piece, a story titled Semen Paliy.
 That same year, he joined the Union of Writers of the USSR.
 He began working as the head editor of the magazine Dnipro from 1956 to 1972 and eventually rose to the position of editor-in-chief over his 20 years there.